Changing your Password

 This section should answer most of your questions related to the UPC contract with Journal Technologies and e-Prosecutor.
 If you have a question that isn't addressed here, please contact Ron Weight.

 Security and 2FA

 The device with the authenticator app can be an Android or an Apple phone or tablet.
 Basically, any device that can install the Authenticator app on it will work.
 In order to log in to eProsecutor you will need your username and password as well as a code from the app to successfully login and use eProsecutor.

-What is the status of eProsecutor
+What is the status of eProsecutor?

 Can I look at it now?

 You can try it out using the testing instance if you want to.
 It does NOT require 2FA.
 Please let me know if you are interested.

 When will my jurisdiction get it?